 Capricious (adj.) – unpredictable, whimsical

-Because Martha was so capricious her friends felt they could not rely on her.
+Because Mario was so capricious his friends felt they could not rely on him.

 Test yourself: Click here to try a question using capricious.

 Three witnesses were able to corroborate Lucy’s alibi that she had been at the bowling alley at the time of the murder.

 Carl was so loquacious his friends usually didn’t like to watch a movie with him.

 Esoteric (adj) – known to a select few

 Many jazz artists once deemed esoteric have emerged due to the greater access users have to avant-garde music on-line.